wahyubucil/nestjs-zod-openapi/README.md

   })
   .openapi('User')

-// This will make a new Zod schema with the name `CatShelter` export const Shelter = z
+// This will make a new Zod schema with the name 'CatShelter' export const Shelter = z
   .object({
     name: z.string(),